-An AP may transmit a TWT element in a TWT Setup frame to an associated non-AP STA with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field to an associated non-AP STA.

-A non-AP STA with dot11TWTOptionActivated set to true shall transmit a frame containing a TWT element to the AP with which it is associated and from which it received a TWT element that contained a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field.
+An AP may transmit a TWT element in an individually addressed TWT Setup frame with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field to an associated non-AP STA if the most recently received S1G Capabilities element received from the STA included a value of 1 in the TWT Support subfield.
+An AP may transmit TWT Setup frames to more than one of its associated non-AP STAs.A non-AP STA with dot11TWTOptionActivated set to true shall transmit a frame containing a TWT element to the AP with which it is associated and from which it received an individually addressed frame containing a TWT element that contained a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field.
 The transmitted TWT element shall be included in the frame that is the appropriate response frame to the received frame.
 The non-AP STA shall include a value of Accept TWT, Alternate TWT, Dictate TWT or Reject TWT in the TWT Command field of the response and shall set the TWT Request field to 0.
-If the non-AP STA response’s TWT Command field includes anything other than Accept TWT or Reject TWT, the AP should send a new request for a TWT value by sending another frame that contains a TWT element.
-If the AP receives a TWT response to a TWT request with the TWT Command value of Accept TWT from all of its associated non-AP STAs, then the AP becomes a TWT STA and the AP may sleep, depending on PM mode (10.2.1.19), until the TSF matches the TWT value, provided that the AP has indicated that it is in a power save mode
+If the non-AP STA response’s TWT Command field includes anything other than Accept TWT or Reject TWT, the AP should send a new request for a TWT value by sending another frame that contains a TWT element, modifying the parameters of the request to for example, indicate an acceptance of a proposed alternate TWT or dictated TWT value.
+If the AP receives a TWT response to a TWT request with the TWT Command value of Accept TWT from an associated non-AP STA, then the AP has successfully completed a TWT setup with that STA for the TWT Flow Identifier indicated in the TWT response and the AP becomes a TWT STA with respect to that STA.

+A non-AP STA shall not queue a frame containing a TWT element to the AP with which it is associated and from which it received a group addressed frame containing a value of 1 in the TWT Request field as a response to the reception of that frame.

-If the NDP Paging field was not present during the TWT setup, a TWT STA shall be in the awake state for at least the Nominal Minimum Wake Duration time associated with a TWT Flow Identifier following a TWT associated with that TWT Flow Identifier even if no PS-Poll or U-APSD trigger frame has been transmitted by the STA.
-The time during which the TWT STA is awake is a TWT Service Period (TWT SP).
-A TWT SP associated with an implicit TWT is an implicit TWT SP.
-A TWT SP not associated with an implicit TWT is an Explicit TWT SP.
-If the NDP Paging field was present during the TWT setup, the TWT STA shall follow the rules defined in 9.41.5 (NDP Paging Setup).
+If the NDP Paging field was not present in the TWT response corresponding to a TWT agreement, the TWT STA shall be in the awake state following each TWT associated with each TWT agreement for at least the Adjusted Nominal Minimum Wake Duration time associated with that TWT agreement even if no PS-Poll or U-APSD trigger frame has been transmitted by the STA.
+The nominal time during which the TWT STA is awake beginning at a TWT start time is called a TWT Service Period (TWT SP).
+If the Implicit bit is equal to 1 in the TWT response for a TWT agreement, the TWT associated with that TWT agreement is an Implicit TWT and the SP associated with that TWT is an Implicit TWT SP.
+A TWT SP that is not an Implicit TWT is an Explicit TWT SP.
+If the NDP Paging field was present in the TWT response, the TWT STA shall follow the TWT operational rules defined in 9.41.5 (NDP Paging Setup).

-A TWT STA should transmit frames only within TWT SPs.
+A TWT STA that is a non-AP STA should transmit frames only within TWT SPs.

-A TWT STA that transmits a frame during a TWT SP uses the normal rules for transmission (see clause 9 MAC sublayer functional description and 10.2.1.2 STA Power Management modes).
+A TWT STA that transmits a frame during a TWT SP is not granted any special medium access privileges, nor is there any guarantee that the TWT peer STA assigned the TWT SP to only one TWT STA.